PHP Advent Calendar Day 21

 Common big dog mistakes include:

-We all want ways to reject bad data, but it is usually not easy to define hard and fast rules to recognize it, even for data with specific formatting.
+- We all want ways to reject bad data, but it is usually not easy to define hard and fast rules to recognize it, even for data with specific formatting.
 Everybody wants a simple regex to ensure email addresses are well formed.
 Unfortunately, to permit any email that would be valid according to RFC 2822, a simple one is not going to cut it.
 As a result, many people add validation that is broken and reject some real addresses.
-Most are not as stupid as the one AOL used to have for signing up for AIM, which insisted that all email addresses end in .com, .net, .org, .edu, or .mil, but many will reject + and other valid non-alphanumeric characters in the local part of an address (the bit before the @).
+Most are not as stupid as the one AOL used to have for signing up for AIM, which insisted that all email addresses end in

 https://chat.bankofamerica.com/hc/LPBofA2/?visitor=&mses